Leaving intimate partner violence? Here’s how.

 It’s not that easy to leave a violent intimate partner relationship.
 Sally (not her real name) tried and tried.

 Leaving can be lethal.
-Fifty-four Australian women have lost their lives to domestic violence so far this year.
+Eighty eight Australian women have lost their lives to domestic violence so far this year (2024).

 Failed escape attempts can make your life a whole lot more frightening than it already was.
 Estimates from the United States suggest that it takes around seven attempts to leave a violent partner for good.
 It’s much easier if you have access to money.